 Takumar 50mm, Forty Years and I'm Still In Love

+My neice and her friend, best friends for forever, shot with the Takumar f1.4/50 lens.
+With the micro four-thirds 2x crop factor, the old 50mm lens makes a very nice 100mm portrait lens.
 In the fall of 1970 I met a girl named Connie at Colorado State University.
 She had a Asahi Spotmatic camera along with a 28mm and a 135mm Takumar lens.
 I worshiped the ground that girl walked on; she was pretty, she lived in Aspen, she knew photograpy.
 But she didn't have much interest in me.
 A year passed.
 We had no relationship but I did purchase an Asahi Spotmatic along with a 28mm and a 135mm lens from Sundry Trading Company in Tokyo, Japan.
 "Very pleased sir to receive your esteemed order.
 We are mailing you by air..."
 I had no better reason for the selection than, this was the camera and lens kit Connie had.

 Years passed.
 I didn't get far at CSU but the camera was a good one and I used it for two decades.
 I cursed the 135mm lens.
 It was a useless length.
 100mm?
 Nice portrait lens.
 200mm?
 Good telephoto.
 But the 135 was a dog.
 The 28mm, on the other hand was a good lens and the f1.4/50mm was excellent.